Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Is that where this is going?

-Oh we'll find out.
+Well, we'll find out.

 That's a yes.

-Yeah they don't know yet.
+Yeah, they don't know yet.

-That gorilla is gonna kill you.
+That gorilla's going to kill you.

 He became the oldest gorilla to survive in captivity in 1938.

-His diet was completely vegetarian which was an innovation in the practice
+which was an innovation in the practice of keeping captive guerrillas.

-There's a little woo for that.
+There was a little woo for that.

 Woo!

-But that is, that's funny, they were all dying
+But that is, that's funny.

-because they were being fed meat
+They were all dying because they were being fed meat that they don't.

-But anyway Dave, Jess is getting on, let's guess her weight.
+But anyway, Dave, Jess is getting on.

 Hmm, hmm.
-Hmm.

 Do you like how we dress her in a woolen knit?